Academic Advisory Board

 Amnon Reichman is a Professor of Law at University of Haifa Law School.
 He holds an S.J.D. from the University of Toronto, an LL.M. from the University of California at Berkeley, and an LL.B. from the Hebrew University of Jerusalem.
 His research interests span constitutional law, comparative constitutional law, human rights, theories of interpretation, jurisprudence, and law and culture.
 He has published tens of articles in journals and books in Israel and the United States.

-Adam Shinar is an Assistant Professor at IDC Herzliya Law School.
-He has an S.J.D. from Harvard Law School, where he also served as the Clark Byse Fellow.
+Adam Shinar is an Associate Professor at the Radzyner Law School at IDC Herzliya.
+He holds an S.J.D. from Harvard Law School, where he also served as the Clark Byse Fellow.
 He also holds an LL.B. from the Hebrew University in Jerusalem and an LL.M. from Harvard Law School.
 Dr. Shinar clerked for the President of the Israeli Supreme Court, Aharon Barak, and worked as an attorney for several human rights NGOs in Israel and India.
 He specializes in constitutional law and theory and comparative constitutional law.
 His academic interests include labor law, administrative law, legal theory, sociology of law, and political philosophy.
-His research has been published or is forthcoming in the Connecticut Law Review, Florida State University Law Review, and the International Journal of Constitutional Law, among others.

 Michael Stanislawski is the Nathan J. Miller Professor of Jewish History at Columbia University.
 He obtained his B.A.
 (1973), M.A.
 (1975), and Ph.D.
 (1979) from Harvard University, and has taught at Columbia since 1980.
 His research focuses on Jewish, European intellectual, and Russian history.
 His dissertation, "Tsar Nicholas I and the Jews: The Transformation of Jewish Society in Russia, 1825-1855," was later published in 1983.
 Other notable books by Stanislawski include Zionism and the Fin de Siècle: Cosmopolitanism and Nationalism from Nordau to Jabotinsky (2001), For Whom Do I Toil?: Judah Leib Gordon and the Crisis of Russian Jewry (1988), Autobiographical Jews (2004), and A Murder in Lemberg (2007), which chronicles the murder of a reformist rabbi by an Orthodox Jew in the Ukrainian city of Lemberg (now Lviv).
 His most recent book, Zionism: A Very Short Introduction was published last year by Oxford University Press.